mtalexan/bleah/README.md

+## This is a fork of evilsocket's archived bleah project

 # BLEAH

 A BLE scanner for "smart" devices hacking based on the `bluepy` library, dead easy to use because retarded devices should be dead easy to hack.
 Explanatory post and screenshots [can be found here](https://www.evilsocket.net/2017/09/23/This-is-not-a-post-about-BLE-introducing-BLEAH/).